Fine-grained dynamics of entanglement in non-integrable quenches far across the Ising quantum critical point: Results for the mixed-field Ising spin chain

-\textit{Ferromagnetic to paramagnetic quench---} We now compare with the results for the opposite quench from a ferromagnetic ground state at $(J,h_x,h_z)\!=\!(-1,-0.1,-0.5) $ to paramagnetic side $(J,h_x,h_z)\!=\!(-0.2,-1,0) $.
+We now compare with the results for the opposite quench from a ferromagnetic ground state at $(J,h_x,h_z)\!=\!(1,0.1,0.5) $ to paramagnetic side $(J,h_x,h_z)\!=\!(0.2,1,0) $.
+Simulation times $t$ are now in units of $h_x^{-1}$, denoted by (sec) in the figures on x-axis.
 We show a selection of results in Fig.\ref{fig:fig10}.
-This quench shows rather featureless dynamics of the quantum informational entities dealt with in this work, and shows a quick buildup of entanglement and approach to equilibration to a putative generalized Gibbs state (since the paramagnetic quench parameters are in the integrable regime), and the picture of entanglement spreading based on freely propagating quasiparticles (\cite{Calabrese2005,Rieger2011,Calabrese2016,Alba2018}) approximately holds, as for instance evidenced by the almost linearly increasing bipartite pure state entanglement entropies (Fig.\ref{fig:fig10}, upper row, left).
+This quench shows rather featureless dynamics of the quantum informational entities dealt with in this work, and shows a quick buildup of entanglement and approach to equilibration to a putative generalized Gibbs state (since the paramagnetic quench parameters are in the integrable regime), and the picture of entanglement spreading based on freely propagating quasiparticles (\cite{Calabrese2005,Rieger2011}) approximately holds, as for instance evidenced by the almost linearly increasing bipartite pure state entanglement entropies (Fig.\ref{fig:fig10}, upper row, left) \cite{Chiara2006,Bravyi2007,Kim2013}.
 Dynamical behaviour of spin-spin mixed state entanglement as measured by concurrence and negativity (Fig.\ref{fig:fig10}, upper row, right) and spin-spin mutual information (Fig.\ref{fig:fig10}, bottom row, center) are also quite unremarkable, with an initial increase and then a gradual decay with weak oscillatory fluctuations, and tripartite mutual information amongst three spins (Fig.\ref{fig:fig10}, bottom row, right) is also featureless and in fact hovers close to zero at all simulation times, showing a rather weak local (at the level of these three spins) scrambling of mutual information.
 The level$-k$ sums of three-spin subsystems (Fig.\ref{fig:fig10}) also show nearly-monotonically decreasing behaviour (other subsystems also showed similar behaviour), signifying Markovianity of the dynamics of these subsystems (assuming the putative connection between monotonicity of majorization relations and Markovianity indicated previously), in agreement with the discussion in \cite{Banerjee2025}, and moreover, more number of three spin subsystem's RDM eigenvalues visibly participate in the dynamics of these level$-k$ sums as time progresses, indicating increasing levels of mixedness of these subsystems over time.